awsdocs/amazon-eks-user-guide/doc_source/legacy-windows-support.md

 **Important**
 The VPC admission controller webhook is signed with a certificate that expires one year after the date of issue\.
 To avoid down time, make sure to renew the certificate before it expires\.
 For more information, see [Renewing the VPC admission webhook certificate](#windows-certificate)\.

 1. After you have enabled Windows support, you can launch a Windows node group into your cluster\.
-For more information, see [Launching self\-managed Windows nodes](launch-windows-workers.md)\.
+For more information, see [Create self\-managed Microsoft Windows nodes](launch-windows-workers.md)\.

 ------
 #### [ Windows ]